by Freddie Johnson

 Kathy’s burial at PCCC was beautiful and amazing.
 She selected her own spot before dying and chose a magnolia tree to be planted at her grave (symbolic of her love for nature!).
 Her family and friends made a shroud for her body out of her vast collection of environmental t-shirts and her body was transported from the Prairie Creek Lodge to the gravesite by cart and donkey.
 Kathy’s burial was a home funeral, done entirely by her family and friends.

 Fast forward to 2020, PCCC now has done more than 600 burials and we have over 1000 people on record that plan to be buried within the 93 acres that make up the conservation burial ground.
 The visions, ideas and expectations that ran through our minds in those early days of getting started have been dwarfed by all of the unforeseen benefits that have unfolded for families, community, ecosystems and the planet.

 The active partnership between PCCC and ACT is now a noted example of an innovative model for land conservation, sustainable burial practices and building community.
 PCCC is indeed a “living memorial” celebrating the cycle of life on earth.

-FREDDIE JOHNSON, EXECUTIVE DIRECTOR – PRAIRIE CREEK CONSERVATION CEMETERY is one of the founders of Conservation Burial Inc. (CBI), the non-profit that manages Prairie Creek Conservation Cemetery (PCCC).
-He served as CBI's Board President for three years prior to becoming PCCC’s Executive Director in 2011.
+Freddie Johnson, Executive Director of Prairie Creek Conservation Cemetery (PCCC), is one of the founders of Conservation Burial Inc. (CBI), the non-profit that manages PCCC.
+He served as CBI's board president for three years prior to becoming PCCC’s Executive Director in 2011.